Luigian/Ft_Printf/README.md

 |`b`|The argument is printed in binary.|
 |`k`|The int argument is converted to timestamp.|

+<h3>My Project Logbook</h3>

-a great example of a basic “dispatcher” in C via the use of an array of function’s pointers.
-This projects represents a good exercise in programming, because of printf's versatility in C. The key to a successful ft_printf is a well-structured and good extensible code.
+The key to a successful ft_printf is a well-structured and good extensible code.